mandar196/Summary_Generator/README.md

 # Summary_Generator
+Used Flask API to integrate,python script with a web application.
+Deployment is done on Heroku cloud platform.
+Following is the link to the web application:

 # Requirements:
 You must have following python libararies installed on your machine.
 Please refer to requirements.txt file for details.